 If you’re day trading it’s possible to use bollinger bands as trend lines.
 They’re just not the straight angular lines known as trend lines.

+Trend trading is useful for all styles of trading.
+The on balance volume indicator is another tool you can use to confirm the trend.
+You can also use RSI and candlestick patterns.
 It’s important to use other forms of technical analysis for trend confirmation along with on balance volume.

 It’s smart to pair other technical indicators with the OBV.
 No indicator is able to stand alone.
 Using moving averages and VWAP or RSI and MACD are needed.